renikaul/R_workshopsREU/W2_RepRe/W2_Slides/W2_Presentation.md

 About Myself
 ========================================================

- - My research interest is [INSERT DESCRIPTION]
+ -  I am curious about understanding the population biology of pathogens that spread across a rough susceptibility landscape.
  - I use `R` in my research to:
    + organize data
-   + develop machine learning algorithms
+   + develop tools based on dynamical systems to analyze time-series data
-   +
+   + visualization of results (plots and animations)
- - I mostly work [in this disease system or approach]
+ - I have worked with Dengue in the past and am currently working on exploring drivers of mumps re-emergence in the US.
- - My contact info is [INSERT EMAIL]
+ - My contact info is deven.gokhale@uga.edu

 Outline